creativival/Voxelaming/README.en.md

 * Read this in other languages: [English](README.en.md), [日本語](README.md)*

-## What is voxelamming?
+## What is Voxelamming?

 Voxelamming = Voxel + Programming

-voxelamming is a programming learning app withs ARKit.
+Voxelamming is a programming learning app with ARKit.
 It can be used for free on ARKit-compatible iPhones and iPads (iOS 13 and above).
 You can have fun placing voxels (the smallest units in 3D space, similar to pixels) in a virtual space that you have programmed on your computer.

 ## How to Use